-This beautiful salad recipe with strawberries and cucumbers is refreshing and delicious.
+This beautiful summer salad recipe with strawberries and cucumbers is refreshing and delicious.

 It's perfect for late spring and early summer when strawberries are at their peak.
 The crunchy cucumber pairs perfectly and it's topped with a healthy portion of chopped herbs and crumbly feta.